-Moreover, since 2006 and in addition to the regular system for health care delivery and health promotion, there is a specific regulation ('Aanvullende Curatieve Soa-bestrijding' (ACS)) to provide low-threshold and free of charge STI/HIV testing and care.
-These services target high-risk groups.
-The services are provided at 29 STI centres spread over the country.
-Eight GGDs have a coordinating responsibility in their regions.
-The RIVM/CIb coordinates the implementation of the regulation.
-Quality documents support the delivery of high quality services.
-The associated costs are reimbursed in proportion to the number of identified STIs, which should stimulate a focus on high-risk groups.
-The costs for the regulation amount to about €23 million per year.
+Moreover, since 2006 and in addition to the regular system for health care delivery and health promotion, there is a specific regulation ('Aanvullende Seksuele Gezondheidszorg' (ASG)) to provide low-threshold and free of charge STI/HIV testing and care.
 In 2009, to further stimulate HIV testing, it was decided that HIV testing according to the 'opting out' approach would be included in the above-mentioned ACS regulation.
 This means that a HIV test is performed as a standard.
 The patients are informed about the practice and may choose not to undergo the HIV test.
-The intensified HIV testing policy applies as of January 2010 and €300,000 per year has been reserved for this purpose.